josephmads/python-labs/README.md

 # My Python Labs For CodingNomads

 These are the course exercises.
+They can be used for review.